Install and Run¶

 Files necessary to run SALMON¶

-To run SALMON, at least two kinds of files are required for any calculations.
+To run SALMON, at least two types of files are required for any calculations.

-This file should be prepared in the Fortran90 namelist format.
+This file must be prepared in Fortran90 namelist format.

-Pseudopotential files of relevant elements are also required.
+Pseudopotential files for the relevant elements are also required.

-Depending on your purpose, some other files may also be necessary.
+Depending on your purpose, additional files may be needed.

-For example, coordinates of atomic positions of the target material may be either written in the input file or prepared as a separate file.
+For example, the atomic coordinates of the target material can either be written in the input file or provided in a separate file.

 Pseudopotentials¶

-SALMON utilizes norm-conserving (NC) pseudpotentials.
+SALMON utilizes the norm-conserving (NC) pseudpotential.
 Filenames of pseudopotentials should be written in the input file.

-You may find pseudopotentials of some elements in the samples prepared in Exercises
+You can find pseudopotentials for some elements in the sample files provided in Exercises.

-can be obtained from the ABINIT website (this is a part of previous atomic data files for the ABINIT code).
+extension can be obtained from the ABINIT website; these are part of the older atomic data files used by the ABINIT code.

 Pseudopotential | extension | Website |